GitHubIdiotInTheWild/languageFUCK/README.md

 # languageFUCK

-`languageFUCK` is an experimental playground for learning programming by doing.
-Instead of building one big app, this repo collects a mix of small, fun projects and language experiments where each file shows a different idea or technique.
+`languageFUCK` is an experimental playground for learning programming by doing. instead of building one big app, this repo collects a mix of small, fun projects and language experiments where each file shows a different idea or technique.

-The goal is to make it easy to explore language features, GUI design, interpreter ideas, and tooling without having to start from scratch.
+the goal? to make it easy to explore language features, GUI design, interpreter ideas, and tooling without having to start from scratch.
 You’ll find a local AI assistant UI, a Lua adventure game, language notes, and a few quirky demos that help keep the learning process playful.

-This repo is designed both as a personal scratchpad and as a lightweight learning resource: use it to test ideas, try out example code, and extend the parts you like.
+this repo is designed both as a personal scratchpad and as a lightweight learning resource: use it to test ideas, try out example code, and extend the parts you like.

 # languageFUCK's features